Rhizome-Conifer/conifer/README.md

 For best results, the two domains should be two subdomains, to avoid third party issues while providing a separation between the application and the archived content.

-The `SCHEME` env var should also be set to `SCEME=https` when deploying via https.
+The `SCHEME` env var should also be set to `SCHEME=https` when deploying via https.

 #### Storage

-Webrecorder uses the `./data/` directory for local storage, or an external backend (currently supports s3).
+Webrecorder uses the `./data/` directory for local storage, or an external backend, currently supporting s3.

 The `DEFAULT_STORAGE` option in `wr.env` configures storage options, which can be `DEFAULT_STORAGE=local` or `DEFAULT_STORAGE=s3`